-- Hard hats are required at ALL times except in designated break rooms and office trailers.
-Hard hats shall meet American National Standards Institute Z 89.1 - 2014.
-Hard hats will be unaltered and shall be worn with the bill in front. - 2.
-Construction work boots shall be worn at all times during construction activities.
+- All Flintco employees shall wear Flintco issued white KASK or Studson safety helmets at all times except in designated break rooms and office trailers.
+Safety helmets shall be worn in such a manner that complies with manufacturers recommendations and the chin strap shall be connected under the chin at all times. - Construction work boots shall be worn at all times during construction activities.
 Tennis shoes, track shoes, sandals, loafers or athletic shoes are not considered proper footwear for a construction site.
 Steel-toed boots or foot guards will be required for certain construction activities - i.e. operating hand operated compaction equipment, operating jack hammer or when the hazard of foot injury exists. - Eye and face protection shall be utilized in accordance with CFR 1926 102 Table E1.
 Z87.1-2010 rated Safety glasses with side shields shall be worn at all times.
 Clear, non-tinted, safety glasses shall be worn indoors.
 Contact your area HSE Manager, Regional HSE Director or Corporate HSE Director for information and documents to order prescription safety glasses. - ANSI certified high visibility/reflective vest, shirt, or jacket shall be worn at all times.
 Variances will be at the discretion of the area HSE Manager, Regional HSE Director or Corporate Safety Director. - 5.
 Shirts with at least 4" sleeves are required.
 Tank tops, muscle shirts and sleeveless shirts are prohibited on construction site.
-Loose fitting garments, jeans with holes in them, shirt tails or floppy sleeves shall be contained at all times. - 6.
-Long pants are required at all times. - 7.
-Hearing protection per CFR 1926.101 shall be used as required.
+Loose fitting garments, jeans with holes in them, shirt tails or floppy sleeves shall be contained at all times.

-- 8. Safety belts or harnesses shall be used where required.
+- 6. Long pants are required at all times. - 7.
+Hearing protection per CFR 1926.101 shall be used as required. - 8.
+Safety belts or harnesses shall be used where required.
 Double D ring positioning belts are not to be used for fall protection. - 9.
 Gloves, cut level 2 or task appropriate, shall be worn at all times. - 10.
 Burns from wet concrete will cause painful and serious injury to skin.
 Skin can be protected by wearing either disposable type pants or rain gear pants over your regular work pants.
 Tape the protective pant cuffs on the outside of rubber boots.
 Wear rubber gloves and proper eye protection.
-Refer to the material specific Safety Data Sheets (SDS) for additional PPE. - 11.
-All employees will receive documented training on proper PPE usage and retrained when required by change of task. - 12.
+Refer to the material specific Safety Data Sheets (SDS) for additional PPE. - All employees will receive documented training on proper PPE usage and retrained when required by change of task. - 12.
 All PPE will be maintained in a sanitary and reliable condition; this includes employee owned equipment. - 13.
 Selected PPE must be fitted to each affected employee.
 Any damaged or defective equipment shall be taken out of service and replaced. - 14.
 Protective equipment as outlined in the Safety Data Sheet (SDS) shall be worn when working with hazardous materials that are under the guidelines of CFR1926.59.